Klawock, Alaska: Law and government

-Klawock's local government consists of a mayor and council; as the settlement is within the Unorganized Borough, the next highest authority is the state government.
+Klawock's local government consists of a mayor and council; as the settlement is within the Unorganized Borough, the next-highest authority is the state government.
 The local government manages the water, wastewater, refuse collection, trailer court, landfill, boat harbor, liquor store, and boat ramp utilities.
 There is a local sales tax of 5.5%, of which 0.5% is devoted to education, and no property tax.

 There are four full-time police officers.
-There is also a volunteer fire department with 27 members, an EMS squad of 6-8 trained volunteers, and a search and rescue office (serving all of Prince of Wales Island) with 57 members.
+There is also a volunteer fire department with 27 members, an EMS squad of 6–8 trained volunteers, and a search and rescue office (serving all of Prince of Wales Island) with 57 members.

 Education

-There is a school with grades K-6 and a high school with grades 7-12 both administered by the Klawock City School District.
+There is a school with grades K-6 and Klawock High School with grades 7-12, both administered by the Klawock City School District.
 On average, 200 students are enrolled yearly.
 The Head Start school (three- to four-year-olds) is run by the Tlingit and Haida Central Council.

 Transportation

 Airport

-The 5,000 foot and paved Klawock Airport is the only airport on Prince of Wales Island and serves as the air transport gateway for nearby Craig as well.
+The 5,000-foot paved Klawock Airport is the only airport on Prince of Wales Island and serves as the air transport gateway for nearby Craig as well.
 It receives charters and daily scheduled passenger service from Ketchikan from Island Air Express.
 Alaska Seaplanes provides flights from Juneau and Sitka.

 Ferry

-Ferry service is available through the Inter-Island Ferry Authority from either Prince of Wales Island communities of Hollis (M/V Prince of Wales, with service to Ketchikan) or Coffman Cove (M/V Stikine, with service to Wrangell or Petersburg) which are both accessible through Prince of Wales' road system.
+Ferry service is available through the Inter-Island Ferry Authority from either Prince of Wales Island communities of Hollis (M/V Prince of Wales, with service to Ketchikan) or Coffman Cove (M/V Stikine, with service to Wrangell or Petersburg), which are both accessible through Prince of Wales' road system.

 Cruise ships

-A cruise ship port opened in Klawock in May, 2024.
-The first ship to dock there was the Seabourn Odyssey, on an 80 day cruise that began in Sydney.
+A cruise ship port opened in Klawock in May 2024.
+The first ship to dock there was the Seabourn Odyssey, on an 80-day cruise that began in Sydney.
 The facility is owned and operated by Tlingit companies.